-Section 148, ¶1-Any brother or sister presenting a recommendation from the local church of which he or she is a member, certifying to his or her holy character and conversation, as well as spiritual gifts and calling, may be recommended by the district council to the annual conference for minister's license (Section 90, ¶11).

-¶2-Such license shall not be granted over the protest of the examining board, except by consent of three-fourths of all the delegates present at the annual conference.
-The annual conference shall reject any recommendation for the licensing of any minister who does not tithe and teach tithing in to the Pilgrim Holiness Church.
-In case of a favorable report, license shall be granted on a simple majority vote (Section 101, ¶2).

-¶3-No person shall be recommended to the annual district conference for license as a minister until such party shall have served two years as a local preacher and completed the course of study for local preachers, or its equivalent (Section 208).
-Exception to this rule may be made in the case of a person who has satisfactorily passed the examining board and has been recommended by them as a minister (Section 144, ¶1).
+- Section 155, ¶1.
+Any brother or sister presenting a recommendation from the local church of which he or she is a member, certifying to his or her holy character and conversation, as well as spiritual gifts and calling, may be recommended by the examining board to the annual conference for minister's license [Section 93, ¶1, (10)].
+After positive action by vote of the conference such candidates shall present themselves at the appointed time, which shall be a designated worship service, to receive ministerial orders which shall be considered the first ordination to the gospel ministry. - ¶2.
+Such license shall not be granted over the protest of the examining board, except by consent of three-fourths of all the delegates present at the annul conference.
+The annual conference shall reject any recommendation for the licensing of any minister who does not tithe or teach tithing into the Pilgrim Holiness Church.
+In case of a favorable report, license shall be granted on a simple majority vote [Section 105, ¶1, (1)]. - ¶3.
+No person shall be recommended to the annual district conference for license as a minister until such party shall have served two years as a local preacher and completed the course of study for local preachers or its equivalent [Section 217].
+Exception to this rule may be made in the case of a person who has satisfactorily passed the examining board and has been recommended by them as a minister [Section 151, ¶1].

-¶4-Candidates for license who do not reside within

-the bounds of any district organization shall confer with the Secretary of Church Extension and shall be referred by him to the most convenient district conference.

-¶5-Before granting this license a report shall be heard from the examining board, as provided under Section 101, ¶2.

-¶6-License shall be granted by the annual conference and shall be signed by the General Superintendent, the General Secretary, the district superintendent and district secretary.
-It may be renewed each year upon the passage of the licentiate's character and the report from the examining board as to his or her gifts and growth in grace (Section 101, ¶3, 4) and from the educational board as to his or her progress in the course of study (Section 103, ¶2).
-For Course of Study see Section 209.

-¶7-Careful attention will be given to doctrine, and no unorthodox and unscriptural teaching will be passed unchallenged, by either the examining or the educational boards or by the principals of our schools.

-Section 149, ¶1-All licensed ministers failing to complete and report on at least two subjects a year in their required course of study, for two consecutive years, will automatically forfeit their licenses, unless in the judgment of the educational board an exception shall be made.
-The district council shall have power to review and pass upon such action when it deems it advisable (Section 108, ¶2).

-¶2-When an applicant cannot be present at an annual conference, due to unusual circumstances, the educational board and other boards may pass on such cases provided such absentee has sent in a satisfactory report and also has a recommendation from his local church board and district superintendent.
+- ¶4.
+Candidates for license who do not reside within the bounds of any district organized shall confer with the Secretary of Church Extension and shall be referred by him to the most convenient district conference [Section 134, ¶1 (7)]. - ¶5.
+Before granting this license a report shall be heard from the examining board as provided under Section 105, ¶1, (1). - ¶6.
+License shall be granted by the annual conference and shall be signed by the General Superintendent, the General Secretary, the district superintendent, and the district secretary.
+It may be renewed each year upon the passage of the licentiate's character and the report from the examining board as to his or her gifts and growth in grace [Section 105, ¶1, (1)-(3)] and from the educational board as to his or her progress in the course of study [Section 107].
+For Course of Study see Section 218. - ¶7.
+Careful attention will be given to doctrine, and no unorthodox and unscriptural teaching will be passed unchallenged, by either the examining or the educational boards or by the principals of our schools. - Section 156, ¶1.
+All licensed ministers failing to complete and report on at least two subjects a year in their required course of study, for two consecutive years, will automatically forfeit their licenses, unless in the judgment of the educational board an exception shall be made.
+The district council shall have power to review and pass upon such action when it deems it advisable [Section 112, ¶3]. - ¶2.
+When an applicant cannot be present at an annual conference, due to unusual circumstances, the educational board and other boards may pass on such cases, provided such absentee has sent in a satisfactory report and also has a recommendation from his local church board and district superintendent.